 Use of diesel fuel over the long term would not be expected to increase over what was analyzed in the RPU, as nothing about incentivizing units to be located closer to transit and services would change the amount of diesel fuel that they are anticipated to use.
-Diesel fuel could be used during construction, however since there would be efficiencies of scale in constructing deed-restricted multi-family bonus units, no increase in the use of diesel fuel during project construction is expected as a result of the proposed amendment.

-As discussed above, no significant impacts on air quality are anticipated as a result of the proposed amendment.

-Air Quality: Current and historic status of air quality standards (e.g., Carbon Monoxide) can be found at the links above.

-All responses are identified as "no impact" but would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts to air quality/greenhouse gas emissions.
+Diesel fuel could be used during construction, however since there would be efficiencies of scale in constructing deed-restricted multi-family bonus units, no increase in during project construction is expected as a result of the proposed amendment. n the u ise of c liesel fu uel TRPA Threshold Indicators: As discussed above, no significant impacts on air quality are anticipated as a result of the p oropos ed am endme nt.
+Air Quality: Current and historic status of air quality standards (e.g., Carbon Monoxide) carabove. n be fo ound at the lin ıks CEQA Questions 2.1-2.6: All responses are identified as "no impact" orbut would be determined at the project level make project-related findings to ensure that there are no impacts to air quality/greenhous st 3.
+Water Quality (TRPA Checklist Questions) Current and historic status of water quality standards can be found at the links below: Aquatic Invasive Species Deep Water (Pelagic) Lake Tahoe Groundwater Nearshore (Littoral) Lake Tahoe Other Lakes Surface Runoff Tributaries Load Reductions S No, with mitigation Data insufficient Will the proposal result in: Yes N o S Da a.
+Changes in currents, or the course or direction of water movements? $\boxtimes$ b.
+Changes in absorption rates, drainage patterns, or the rate and amount of surface water runoff so that a 20 yr.
+1 hr. storm runoff (approximately 1 inch per hour) cannot be contained on the site? $\boxtimes$ c.
+Alterations to the course or flow of 100-year flood waters? $\boxtimes$ d.
+Change in the amount of surface water in any water body? $\boxtimes$ e.
+Discharge into surface waters, or in any alteration of surface water quality, including but not limited to temperature, dissolved oxygen or turbidity? $\boxtimes$ f.
+Alteration of the direction or rate of flow of ground water? $\boxtimes$